microsoft/PubSec-Info-Assistant/docs/knownissues.md

 ### Solution

 The back off and retry parameter values are surfaced as configuration settings in the Azure function and can be revised through the Azure portal in the Function App Configuration or in the functions local.settings.json file which is used when debugging a function in VS Code.
-The parameter names and values are as follows...
+The names and values are as follows...

 ```text
 | Name                        | Value | Description                                                                                                               |